apolkingg8/apolkingg8/RESUME.md

 ### [Tiat](https://tiat.app) (2018)
 Tiat is the first software I made, a picture management software that focuses on performance and search.
 Tiat uses RocksDB as the main database, which is very fast on a large number of non-sequential reads, which also allows him to maintain performance under the million-level capacity.
-In addition, I have implemented the functions of "Search by pitcure" and "Draw to search" in Tiat, allowing users to find the pictures they want with only a dim impression.
+In addition, I have implemented the functions of "Similar image" and "Draw to search" in Tiat, allowing users to find the pictures they want with only a dim impression.
 Tiat has been developed for more than two years.
 Although the update is suspended due to the development of v2, thousands of users are still using it every month.

 ![Tiat](assets/TiatWeb.jpeg)